|

 nearest water faucet (such as a utility sink or outdoor faucet).
 The water

 will be blackish in color for some time - this is normal carbon dust.
-Continue

-"cloudy" appearance to the water for a day or so - this cloudiness
+initial "cloudy" appearance to the water for a day or so - this cloudiness

 is actually tiny air bubbles being purged from the carbon.
 This is normal,